renanfranca/renanfranca.github.io/_posts/2022-09-03-deploy-jhipster-monolithic-angularjs-and-spring-boot-at-fly.io.md

 Thank you [@pascalgrimaud](https://twitter.com/pascalgrimaud?t=aUYEiYODOpXITMcmTOkbOQ&s=09) for being available to chat and help me out when I've got stuck!
 It's important to read another point of view when I can't move on.

-Last but not least, thank you JHipster Community!Last but not least, thank you JHipster Community!
+Last but not least, thank you JHipster Community!